franzbu/WinHammer.spoon/README.md

 However, LattinMellon also does away with the second limitation, namely having to use a canvas.

-LattinMellon can also be used for automatic resizing.
+LattinMellon can also be used for automatic positioning and resizing of windows with a simple flick of your mouse.
 You can choose the grid size of the screen, see also 'Usage' below.
 You best try it out; its intuitive approach is mostly self-explanatory.

 The animated GIFs below don't capture the mouse cursor correctly; in real life the cursor moves along with moving and resizing the window as expected.
 Nevertheless, the animations still show what you can do with this tool.